1. About loperamide

 Tell a doctor straight away if you:

-- feel faint or less alert, or if you have passed out
+- feel faint or less alert, or if you pass out (faint)

-- are moving in a clumsy, uncoordinated way
+- start moving in a clumsy, uncoordinated way

 Serious allergic reaction